 - Impact of NHS reforms on access to neuromuscular services (All Party Parliamentary Group for Muscular Dystrophy, March 2015)

-Fast Forward – access to specialist treatments
+Fast Track – access to specialist treatments

 The All Party Parliamentary Group for Muscular Dystrophy’s Access to high cost drugs report was published in September 2013.
 We have enlisted our parliamentary supporters to highlight recommendations from this report calling for streamlined and innovative processes for assessing new treatments to reduce delays in patients accessing these treatments.